merivale/victor/src/Theory/Long/README.md

 We have been considering an example of prearrangement.
 But the `PREORDAINED` elaboration with the `Do "go" Ongoing` pivot admits of uncoloured uses as well, just like the conservative `PREORDAINED` elaboration. `"It is going to rain"`, for example, conveys nothing about any prearrangements, but rather concerns present predeterminations for the future.
 The fact that the coloured/uncoloured distinction applies in both cases, and in exactly the same way, is additional evidence that what we have here is the work of just one elaboration.

 The `DISPLACED` elaboration takes no arguments besides the displacer and the underlying message.
-In particular, it takes no additional argument specifying the time of the underlying condition's satisfaction.
+In particular, it takes no additional argument specifying the time of the underlying condition’s satisfaction.
 The sentence, `"She is going to see him tomorrow"`, for example, has two interpretations, a conservative `PREORDAINED DISPLACED` message and a primary `PREORDAINED` message.
 Either way, however, `"tomorrow"` can only be coming from the `PREORDAINED` elaboration.
 Just as the condition of *going to France* cannot include any specification of the time of arrival, so the more elaborate `DISPLACED` condition of *going to see him* cannot include any specification of the time of the meeting.

 This point is helpful in distinguishing primary `DISPLACED` messages from primary `PREORDAINED` messages.
 All `PREORDAINED` messages necessarily concern a later satisfaction of the underlying condition.
 With primary `DISPLACED` messages, some do and some do not.
-Even when they do, however, there is a simple test to see whether a primary displacer has come from the `DISPLACED` elaboration or the `PREORDAINED` elaboration: consider whether the message can include a specification of the time of the underlying condition's satisfaction.
+Even when they do, however, there is a simple test to see whether a primary displacer has come from the `DISPLACED` elaboration or the `PREORDAINED` elaboration: consider whether the message can include a specification of the time of the underlying condition’s satisfaction.
 For example, one might have thought that `"It is about to rain"`, like `"It is going to rain"`, comes from the `PREORDAINED` elaboration.
 I submit that it comes only from the `DISPLACED` elaboration, however, since - unlike the latter - no specification of *when* it rains is possible. `"It is about to rain in five minutes"` is not English.
 Nor is this anything to do with the immediacy conveyed by `"about to"`; `"It is about to rain in one second"` is no less permissible.

 I said that, with primary `DISPLACED` messages, some concern a later satisfaction of the underlying condition and some do not.
 That is not a very satisfactory general remark.
 I submit that they concern the present satisfaction of the underlying condition by default, and concern its later satisfaction only if the nature of the displacer forces this upon us.
 The `Do "go" Ongoing` and `( Be, About )` displacers *do* force this upon us.
 But many other primary displacers do not, as we will see in a moment.
 That the present is the default here chimes with my corresponding proposal for plain messages, and with the use of the base form for encoding any displaced pivots following the displacer.